tr0njavolta/katacoda-dev/terraform-sentinel/step2.md

 ## Edit the main rule to evaluate both rules

 Your main rule must evaluate both the `acl_allowed` and `bucket_tags` rule.
-Edit your main rule with these new requirements.
+Click the "Copy to Editor" button to update your main rule with these restrictions.

 <pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="insert" data-marker="# Main rule that requires other rules to be true
 main = rule {